openhab/openhab-addons/bundles/org.openhab.binding.hydrawise/README.md

 | refresh            | Integer | True     | Defaults to a 30 seconds polling rate                                              |
 | controllerId       | Integer | False    | Optional id of the controller if you have more then one registered to your account |

-To obtain your API key, log into your [Hydrawsie Account](https://app.hydrawise.com/config/login) and click on your account icon:
+To obtain your API key, log into your [Hydrawsie Account](https://app.hydrawise.com/config/login) and click on your account icon, then account details:

 ![Account](doc/settings.png)